Aider-AI/aider/docs/faq.md

 - udiff_prompts.py

-When experimenting with coder backends, it helps to run aider with `--verbose --no-pretty` so you can see all the raw information being sent to/from GPT in the conversation.
+When experimenting with coder backends, it helps to run aider with `--verbose --no-pretty` so you can see all the raw information being sent to/from the LLM in the conversation.

 You can also refer to the
 [instructions for installing a development version of aider](https://aider.chat/docs/install.html#install-development-versions-of-aider-optional).